nodebasedexchange/naturanaturans/README.md

 ![Alt text](assets/Natura%20Naturans%20Palette%20Strip.png)

-*Natura Naturans* is a themed suite that is an open source, Earth toned color theme based on [Werners Nomenclature of Colors](https://publicdomainreview.org/collection/werner-s-nomenclature-of-colours-1814) & the updated version, [Nature's Palette](https://press.princeton.edu/books/hardcover/9780691217048/natures-palette).
-The rough translation; 'Nature Naturing' is what this color theme tries to emulate, with adjustments to the colors made for modern interfaces.
+*Natura Naturans* is a collection of open source projects creating a themed suite of aggregated UI components & an Earth toned color theme based on [Werners Nomenclature of Colors](https://publicdomainreview.org/collection/werner-s-nomenclature-of-colours-1814) & the updated version, [Nature's Palette](https://press.princeton.edu/books/hardcover/9780691217048/natures-palette).
+The rough translation; 'Nature Naturing' is what this theme attempts to emulate, with adjustments to the colors made for modern interfaces.

 > Showcases for all the Themed Suites are the following: